OSGP/Documentation/Opensourcecommunity/Communication-and-contact.md

 Once we have multilple contributors outside Smart society services we can move to a dedicated jira instance or something else.

 Once you get actively involved, you can request write permissions on the jira board.
-You can request write access to the Jira issue board by sending a request to marcel.van.hal<at>smartsocietyservices.com and a copy to opensource@smartsocietyservices.com (if Marcel is on holiday).
+You can request write access to the Jira issue board by sending a request to marcel.van.hal<at>smartsocietyservices.com and a copy to opensource@smartsocietyservices.com (if Marcel is not available).

 ### New Features